Skip to Content

 Happy father and adorable little daughter decorating pumpkin pie for thanksgiving day

 Desserts don’t need to be a lavish spread.
 Choose one or two crowd-pleasers, like pumpkin pie or apple crisp, to serve as the sweet finale.
 These traditional treats are affordable to make and always a hit.
+Homemade pies are also a great way to save money if you’re comfortable baking.
+And honestly, a slice of pie with a dollop of whipped cream is more than enough to satisfy anyone’s sweet tooth.

 10. Buy in Bulk When Possible